vishnuatrai/vishnuatrai.github.io/source/_posts/2010-08-15-todo-with-ubuntu-installation.markdown

 - Ubuntu
 ---

 After installation of Ubuntu you may need to set up your system for some basic requirements.
-For these requirements you can follow these steps :
+For these requirements you can follow these steps :<!--more-->

 1 – Expand the Software Repository List